buildbotics/tpl-docs/Drawing Aids Library.md

 ###makeRectangle(R)
 ####Description
-makdRectangle(R) creates rectangles.
+makeRectangle(R) creates rectangles.
 The rectangles can have square or rounded corners.
 It accepts a single argument, which is an object containing the desired width and height, and optionally the radius and number of increments in rounded corners.
 The resulting rectangle is centered around the origin {X: 0,Y: 0}.

 ####Example
 The following code creates a rectangle with a width of 150 and a height of 100.
 The rectangle has rounded corners with corner radii of 10.
 Each corner will be broken into 10 increments (10 line segments).